slotdawg/ts2020/peer/peer.rst

 - **Synchronize Security Description Options**

-  *(Optional) Select the NTFS permission types you would like to replicate*
+  *(Optional) Select the NTFS permission types you would like to replicate.*

   - **Owner**

-    *The NTFS Creator-Owner who owns the object (which is, by default, whomever created it).*
+    *The NTFS Creator-Owner who owns the object (which is, by default, whoever created it).*

   - **DACL**